angular/angular/aio/content/guide/cli-builder.md

    For example, webpack compiles.
 This ends when webpack finishes and your builder emits a `BuilderOutput` object.

 1. **Watching**
    Between two runs, watch an external event stream.
 For example, webpack watches the file system for any changes.
-This ends when webpack restarts building, and `BuilderContext.reportRunning()` is called.
+This ends when webpack restarts building, and `context.reportRunning()` is called.
 This goes back to step 1.

 1. **Completion**
    Either the task is fully completed (for example, webpack was supposed to run a number of times), or the builder run was stopped (using `BuilderRun.stop()`).
 Your teardown logic is executed, and Architect unsubscribes from your builder’s Observable.